Killer Whale Facts You Already Know, and What You Wish You Didn’t Know

 1. Killer Whales are Built on Community

 There’s no better example of community than the resident orcas of J-Pod.
 From Samish and her grandmother, Granny, and her children Hy’Shqa, Suttles, and Se Yi-Chn, it’s easy to watch what we’ve known for a long time: orca whales care for and protect their family at all costs.
 They raise their children with great care and stay close to their mothers, sometimes for an entire lifetime.

 2. Orca Whales are Revered Symbols of Power

 From early recorded encounters between killer whales and the Coast Salish people of British Columbia, it’s evident that orcas have represented powerful symbols of respect for nature, the ocean, and the wildlife living in BC.
 Southern Vancouver Island has been inhabited for 11,000 years by people who respect and revere the natural habitat of these animals.
-Dubbed the Lords of the Ocean, the orcas of the pacific northwest have long served as a strong reminder of humanity’s spot in animal kingdom’s pecking order.
+Dubbed the Lords of the Ocean, the orcas of the pacific northwest have long served as a strong reminder of humanity’s spot in the animal kingdom’s pecking order.

 3. Marine Mammals are a Source of Wonder

 Put yourself in the shoes of a child seeing an orca whale up close for the first time.
 For many children, not to mention grown adults, this encounter triggers a special spot in our minds.
 There’s an entire mysterious world that exists beneath the surface of the waves, one that’s filled with wonder and intrigue.
 Walking upright and breathing air with ease isn’t the only way to live.

 Orcas possess the second-largest brain of any animal on the planet!
 Second only to the sperm whale.
 The brain of an orca can weigh up to 15 pounds, and the cortex is highly wrinkled and folded, meaning their brains can process information very quickly.